tikutikutiku/kaggle-hubmap/README.md

-# kaggle-hubmap
+# kaggle-hubmap 1st place solution
-Kaggle HuBMAP 1st Place Solution

 This is the training code of the 1st place solution for Kaggle HuBMAP competition.